jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (7A) If a driver licence stop order takes effect in respect of a person who holds a limited licence or is authorised to obtain a limited licence, then the limited licence—
   (a) is revoked or may not be issued (as the case may be); and (b) may, when a driver licence stop order is cancelled under section 91G or terminated under section 91H, be reissued or issued (as the case may be) unless the person is otherwise disqualified from holding a limited licence.
-(8) A person who holds a limited licence that is revoked under subsection (7) must immediately surrender their photographic driver licence to the court by which the person was convicted, to an enforcement officer, or at an office of the Agency (whether or not demand is made on the person).
+(8) A person who holds a limited licence that is revoked under subsection (7) must immediately surrender any physical driver licence to the court by which the person was convicted, to an enforcement officer, or at an office of the Agency (whether or not demand is made on the person).
-(8A) The holder of a limited licence that is revoked under subsection (7A) must immediately, and whether demand is made on the holder or not, surrender his or her photographic driver licence to an employee or agent of the Ministry of Justice or at an office of that Ministry or at the court.
+(8A) The holder of a limited licence that is revoked under subsection (7A) must immediately, and whether demand is made on the holder or not, surrender any physical driver licence to an employee or agent of the Ministry of Justice or at an office of that Ministry or at the court.
 (9) Despite section 104(3)﻿(b), the court may not make an order under this section unless the applicant satisfies the court that no more than 20 of the demerit points were accumulated while driving in a passenger service.

 **Rights of appeal**